HMAS Kiama: Transfer to RNZN

 On 5 March 1952, Kiama and three other Bathurst-class corvettes (Echuca, Inverell, and Stawell) were transferred to the Royal New Zealand Navy.
 Kiama was commissioned into the RNZN, receiving the prefix HMNZS.
 Upon acquisition by New Zealand, the corvette was converted into a training ship.
 Kiama's 4-inch gun and aft minesweeping equipment were removed, and replaced with two 40 mm Bofors anti-aircraft guns.
+This is contradicted by a 1996 newspaper article which said it had been mothballed by the New Zealand Navy and converted to a training ship and for use on fisheries patrols in 1966.

-In 1964, Kiama was re-commissioned in the 27th Fisheries Protection Squadron.
+In 1966, Kiama was re-commissioned under command of Lieutenant-Commander E Burrows in the 27th Fisheries Protection Squadron to join her sister ship HMNZS Inverell.
 Other duties included search-and-rescue operations and transportation of scientific teams to small island along New Zealand's coastline.

+In May 1966 the Kiama was involved in the search for the Kaitawa which was lost with all hands near 90 mile beach.
+Apart from the initial search, the Kiama formed part of Operation Seabed, along with the Inverell and the frigate Taranaki.

 The corvette revisited her namesake town in Australia in late 1966.